ismailatkurt/00-challange/README.md

 - The biggest missing part is making use of GoRoutines.
 With more time given I think I could make it in a way to use Go Routines and channels.
 Probably efficiency/execution time will be less dramatically.
 - Code organisation could have been done more focused with OOP in mind.
 - I download and extract Recipe JSON file while building the Docker Image.
 Maybe there can be a different way to handle it.
+I wanted it to work out of box, so I used it this way.
 - Although I also placed option to run it by providing docker volume `-v` flag.
 So that you can pass your own json data file.

 ## Build and run application with docker